Cat-proof retractable screen door – Is it possible?

 And, the Plisse screen comes with a special feature to defeat those cats that try to sneak underneath the bottom edge.
 There are special hooks that attach the bottom edge of the screen fabric to the bottom of door frame.
 These hooks do not affect the screen operation at all, but they do prevent cats from making an opening that is large enough to slip through.
 For those with especially determined cats, we can provide a set of an additional 25 tension line hooks.
 This makes the Plisse screen your best option for a cat-proof retractable screen door.

-We would never say that it is impossible for Supercat or King Kat to win the challenge against a Plisse cat-proof retractable screen door.
+Remember, we cannot guarantee that your cat won’t be able to Macuyer its way through our Plisse retractable screens…we would never say that it is impossible for Supercat or King Kat to win the challenge against a Plisse cat-proof retractable screen door.
 We have seen too many amazing cat videos on YouTube.
 However, we can say that our customers with cats are very happy with their screens and no one has reported a cat victory so far!
+That’s as close to cat-proof as any retractable screen has ever come.

-And, don’t forget that we make cat-proof retractable window screens as well!
+And, don’t forget that we make a nearly cat-proof retractable window screens as well!